Rebornify/study-buddy/README.md

 ## Features

 - Upload study materials (PDF, TXT) for the AI assistant to analyze
-- Engage in a chat-based Q&A with the AI assistant
+- Interact with the AI assistant through a conversational interface to ask questions and receive answers
-- Receive explanations and summaries from the uploaded study materials
+- Receive explanations and summaries from the uploaded study materials to enhance your understanding
 - Intuitive and user-friendly interface powered by Streamlit
+- Conversation history and retrieval using MongoDB for seamless continuity of learning

 ## Installation